-US ignores China 'at our peril,' and lags on missile tech, Pacific commander warns
+US ignores China 'at our peril' and lags on missile tech, Pacific commander warns

 Harris also told lawmakers he was concerned about the growing threat from Russia and China in outer space.

-“We’ve been led astray by viewing space as some kind of a fuzzy panda bear thing” said Harris.
+“We’ve been led astray by viewing space as some kind of a fuzzy panda bear thing,” said Harris.
 “I think the Chinese … the Russians and others, they view space as the ultimate high ground.
 They are preparing for battle in space.”